 Measles - Fear of vaccination makes people ill

-In recent weeks and months, headlines like "Measles epidemic in Berlin - Full risk, fatal consequences" (Süddeutsche Zeitung, 23 February 2015), "Infection: Measles are much more dangerous than the vaccination" (Die Zeit, 24 February 2015) or "Measles epidemic unabated" (Frankfurter Allgemeine Zeitung, 8 April 2015) repeatedly caused commotion and heated debates in the general population, amongst medical professionals and politicians.
+Again and again headlines like "Measles epidemic in Berlin - Full risk, fatal consequences" (Süddeutsche Zeitung), "Infection: Measles are much more dangerous than the vaccination" (Die Zeit) or "Measles epidemic unabated" (Frankfurter Allgemeine Zeitung) cause commotion and heated debates in the general population, amongst medical professionals and politicians.
+Indeed, the reason for the outbreaks appears to be quite simple.

 The reason for the outbreak appears to be quite simple: Lack of protection through vaccination.
 An inexpensive and efficient Vaccine against the pathogen has been available since the 1960s, but it is used too rarely.
 Not least because many Germans are afraid of the side effects of vaccinations, the vaccination rate in this country is lower than in other European countries.
 Moreover, many adults are insufficiently protected since they forgot to booster the vaccination or never were aware of the significance of boosting.